pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Fetch a cursor value that has been previously stored using [`RedisModule_DefragCursorSet()`](#RedisModule_DefragCursorSet).

-If not called for a late defrag operation, `REDISMODULE_ERR` will be returned and the cursor should be ignored.
+If not called for a late defrag operation, `PHARMAVILLAGEMODULE_ERR` will be returned and the cursor should be ignored.
 See [`RedisModule_DefragCursorSet()`](#RedisModule_DefragCursorSet) for more details on defrag cursors.